 \subsection{Corollaries of the correspondence}

-Since the group $G$ is commutative, the number of fixed points of an endomorphism $\sigma \in \End(\Ga^r)$ in $\Ga^r(K)$ for any algebraically closed field of characteristic $p>0$ is equal to the cardinality of $\ker(\sigma-1)(K)$, which can be computed as the quotient of the degree of the map $\sigma-1$ by its inseparability degree, and this can be identified with where $\ddet$ is the Dieudonn\'e determinant, and $\deg_\phi$ and $v_\phi$ are the degrees of the leading and trailing coefficients in $\phi$ \cite[Lemma 4.2.2]{BCH}.
-If $\sigma$ is defined over $\Fp$, one may use commutative linear algebra of matrices over polynomial rings and the usual determinant rather than the Dieudonn\'e determinant.
+Since the group $\Ga^r$ is commutative, the number of fixed points of an endomorphism $\sigma \in \End(\Ga^r)$ in $\Ga^r(\overline \Fp)$ is equal to the cardinality of $\ker(\sigma-1)(\overline \Fp)$, which can be computed as the quotient of the degree of the map $\sigma-1$ by its inseparability degree, and this can be identified with where $\ddet$ is the Dieudonn\'e determinant, and $\deg_\phi$ and $v_\phi$ are the degrees of the leading and trailing coefficients in $\phi$ \cite[Lemma 5.2.2]{BCH}.
+If $\sigma$ is defined over $\Fp$, one may use linear algebra of matrices over (commutative) polynomial rings and the usual determinant rather than the Dieudonn\'e determinant.